-One of my favourite places on Mt.Parnitha is the Flambouri Refuge hidden in a forest on the eastern slopes of the mountain.
-Even a short visit by car for a cup of mountain tea and a plate of fasolada (bean soup) feels like a little outdoors adventure to me.
+One of my favorite places on Mt.Parnitha is the Flambouri Refuge hidden in a forest on the eastern slopes of the mountain.
+Even a short visit by car for a cup of mountain tea and a plate of φασολαδα (bean soup) feels like a little outdoor adventure to me.
 However, to really appreciate the simple food and warm homey atmosphere you have to reach the refuge on foot sweating through the steep and rocky terrain of Mt.
 Parnitha.

 Thrakomakedones are serviced by the Athenian public transport although sparsely.
 We found two ways to get there.
 The bus 504 from Kifisia goes up until the Thrakomakedones square.
 It leaves Kifisia metro station approx. every half an hour and the ride takes around 30 minutes.
 The other option is the bus no.724 from Nea Ionia, stopping couple hundred meters from the metro station.
 This ride is much longer and the arrival of the bus is harder to anticipate.
 On the other hand, it will take you all the way up to the last villas of Thrakomakedones and stops almost at the trailhead.
 The bus stop to get off at is Kastorias.
 There is a handy application called OASA Telematic for planning a trip by Athens public transport or finding live bus location.

 From the bus stop, we followed the asphalt road branching up until we reached the beginning of the trail marked by a wooden sign with a map.
 This trail is marked well by yellow signs and the path is wide and clear so it would be pretty hard to get lost.
 However, having a map is never a bad idea and this area is covered by the Terrain map of Mt.
 Parnitha.